 Thank you, Sérgio.

 Enjoyed our interview with Sérgio Duarte, General Manager of Bom Bom Island Resort in São Tomé and Príncipe, West Africa?
-Share and spread the word!
+Thanks for sharing!